senakasjp/prescribe/PRESCRIPTION_HISTORY_LOGIC.md

 ## Overview

-The M-Prescribe system now implements intelligent prescription history management that ensures only completed work appears in the prescription history and summary.
-This document explains the logic, status definitions, and workflow.
+The M-Prescribe system implements intelligent prescription history management with clear rules for when prescriptions appear in different sections.
+This document explains the updated logic, status definitions, and workflow.

-## 🧠 Smart Prescription History Logic
+## 🧠 Updated Prescription History Logic

 ### Core Principle
+**NEW RULE: When clicking "+ New Prescription", don't show current prescription under prescriptions anymore.
+When "Send to Pharmacy" or "Print PDF", show it under history and medical summary.**

+### Key Changes (Latest Update)
+- **"+ New Prescription"** → Removes current prescription from prescriptions tab immediately
+- **"Send to Pharmacy"** → Moves prescription to history and medical summary
-**Prescriptions only move to history and summary when they have been saved or printed.**
+- **"Print PDF"** → Moves prescription to history and medical summary
+- **Unsaved prescriptions** → Deleted from system (no history entry)

 ### Status-Based Workflow
 The system distinguishes between three types of prescription states: